Purpose of Taft Fellowship

-To this end, Taft is pleased to offer a generous academic Diversity and Inclusion Fellowship Scholarship Program for qualifying first-year law school students and returning second-year law students, based on the requisites below.
+Taft is pleased to offer an academic Fellowship program for qualifying first-year law school students.

-Each year, up to seven Diversity and Inclusion Fellowship Scholarships are awarded to highly motivated, first-year law students who are members of historically underrepresented ethnic and/or racial minority groups.
+Each year, Taft awards up to eight fellowships to highly motivated, first-year law students who are members of historically underrepresented ethnic and/or racial minority groups.

-Applicants for our Diversity and Inclusion Fellowship Scholarship Program must be enrolled in a J.D. program at an accredited U.S. law school as a first-year law student.
+Applicants for Taft’s Fellowship must be enrolled in a J.D. program at an accredited U.S. law school as a first-year law student.
 Applications will be accepted beginning Dec.
 1 each year, but final decisions will not be made until first semester grades are received.

 Interested law students should apply to Taft’s Chief Recruiting Officer, Lisa Watson, at email@example.com.